semgrep/semgrep-docs/docs/writing-rules/experiments/join-mode/overview.md

 ### `rule`

-This points to an external rule location to use in this join rule.
-Even though Semgrep rule files can typically contain multiple rules under the `rules` key, join mode **will only use the first rule in the provided file**.
+Used with `refs`, `rule` points to an external rule location to use in this join rule.
+Even though Semgrep rule files can typically contain multiple rules under the `rules` key, join mode **only uses the first rule in the provided file**.

-Anything that works with `semgrep --config <here>` will work as the value for `rule`.
+Anything that works with `semgrep --config <here>` also works as the value for `rule`.

 ### `renames`

-An optional key for an object in `refs`, `renames` will rename the metavariables from the associated `rule`.
+An optional key for an object in `refs`, `renames` renames the metavariables from the associated `rule`.
 The value of `renames` is a list of objects whose keys are `from` and `to`.
 The `from` key specifies the metavariable to rename, and the `to` key specifies the new name of the metavariable.

 :::warning
 Renaming is necessary for named expressions, e.g., `$...EXPR`.